jlauza/SteroidPHP/README.md

 # Kill Docker Engine (Rare)

-If you ran dockerd and accidentally closed the terminla.
+If you ran dockerd and accidentally closed the terminal.
 Likely, the docker engine is still running in the backround.
 To kill this, follow this process:

 1. Find the pid